 Return on investment is key for every corporation, organization, nonprofit, etc. With the profits generated, the investment of capital gets attractive and adds value to your business.
 Same goes with sponsorship programs.
 Nothing new there, right?

 Now, to get a grisp of the results, we talk about ROI.
 ROI is an indicator that shows how successful a project is, such as the allocation of resources for a cultural or sports achievement.

-Although sponsorship ROI is a widely used metric when it comes to CSR activities, many foundations use a new emerging trend: Return on Objectives (ROO).
-Created by Paul Pednault, the concept is based on reaching the organization’s goals through projects.
+Along with this "ROI" concept, many foundations use a new emerging trend: Return on Objectives (ROO).
+The concept is based on reaching the organization’s goals through projects.
 This system is ideal for making an intangible measurement in non-profit organizations.

 Organizations’ resources are limited and, therefore, should be applied in the best way.
 When sponsoring an event that does not bring much return, there is a loss of optimized alternatives and an increased opportunity cost.